factorAD/Typeracer-Dark-Mode/README.md

 # Typeracer Theme Switcher
- A google chrome extension for a dark mode theme on www.typeracer.com
+ A google chrome extension for user created themes on www.typeracer.com